olanikegloria/Ello-technology/README.md

 ## 📝 Conclusion

-The Ello Technology Frontend Assignment enabled me to showcase my expertise in frontend development and demonstrate my ability to deliver high-quality, interactive web applications.
+The Ello Technology Fullstack Assignment enabled me to showcase my expertise in software development and demonstrate my ability to deliver high-quality, interactive web applications.
 I'm excited about the possibility of collaborating further with Ello Technology and contributing to its success.